iocafe/iocafe-doc/source/hw-io-abstraction/spi/spi-devices.rst

 ######################

 The main SPI bus with two slave selects is available on the header of all PIs.
 The second (aux) SPI with the option of up to three slave selects) is available on 40-pin versions of PIs.
+PIGPIO documentation has good information about using SPI devices in short, easy read, format.

 .. list-table:: Raspberry PI SPI related GPIO pins
    :widths: 18 12 12 12 12 12 12